Choose Wisely: Data-driven Predictive Control for Nonlinear Systems Using Online Data Selection: Results and Discussion

 \subsection{Cart-Pole inverted pendulum swing-up}

-Finally, we show that Select-DPC is capable of performing a cart-pole inverted pendulum swing-up, which is a standard benchmark for nonlinear MPC methods.
-This test demonstrates that Select-DPC successfully plans trajectories for the nonlinear dynamics using its implicit linearization in trajectory-space.
-The input $u\in\mathbb{R}$ of the inverted pendulum is a force acting on the cart along the $x$-axis.
+We show that Select-DPC is capable of performing a cart-pole inverted pendulum swing-up.
+The input $u\in\mathbb{R}$ is a force acting on the cart along the $x$-axis.
 Furthermore, the measurement $y\in\mathbb{R}^5$ consists of the cart position, the sine and cosine of the angle between the pendulum and the vertical axis, as well as linear and angular velocities of the cart and pendulum respectively.

 Due to the unstable nature of the setpoint and the system starting in a stable equilibrium position, data was gathered in closed-loop.
-Specifically, the data set consists of 200 demonstrations of successful but suboptimal swing-ups, collected using an energy based feedback controller \cite{CHATTERJEE2002355}.
+Specifically, the data set consists of 200 demonstrations of successful but suboptimal swing-ups, collected using a stabilizing controller \cite{CHATTERJEE2002355}.

 The left plot of \cref{fig:inv_pend_figs} shows the closed-loop trajectories of both Select-DPC and standard DeePC when tasked with tracking a setpoint at the upward facing, unstable equilibrium while starting from the downward facing stable equilibrium.
 While standard DeePC is unable to perform the swing-up and oscillates around the stable equilibrium, Select-DPC is successfully able to learn from the demonstrations in the data set and performs a swing-up to the desired vertical position and subsequently stabilizes the pendulum there.
 It is worthwhile to point out that the controller does not simply select the top trajectory in the selected data set.
 Instead, Select-DPC linearly combines several trajectory segments at each iteration of the solver to produce the swing-up (c.f. right plot of \cref{fig:inv_pend_figs}).
 This is also evident from the fact that the horizon in the predictive controller is shorter than the episode length, thus the solver never has access to a full swing-up trajectory.